stevegt/promisebase/x/layers.md

 - Put(data []byte) (cid string, err error)
 - Get(cid string) (io.Reader, error)
 - Delete(cid string) error

+**Rabin Chunking Integration:**
+The hashkv layer also integrates Rabin chunking to divide incoming data into content–defined chunks.
+This chunking employs a rolling hash with a predefined polynomial to determine variable–length chunk boundaries, helping to maximize deduplication by isolating repeated segments across different data writes.

 ## 3. High-Level Database (db) Layer
 The db layer sits at the top of the core storage stack and implements the